apache/flink-ml/docs/content/docs/operators/feature/maxabsscaler.md

 under the License.
 -->

-## Max Abs Scaler
+## MaxAbsScaler

-Max Abs Scaler is an algorithm rescales feature values to the range [-1, 1] by dividing through the largest maximum absolute value in each feature.
+MaxAbsScaler is an algorithm rescales feature values to the range [-1, 1] by dividing through the largest maximum absolute value in each feature.
 It does not shift/center the data and thus does not destroy any sparsity.